etrotta/kanji_lookup/readme.md

 - Store the Embeddings in a Vector Database
 - Encode an User submitted image and compare it with existing records

-In addition to that, I also added an experimental support to "tune" the search to an specific user's drawings, through the calibration defined in `src/main.py`
+In addition to that, I also added an experimental support to "tune" the search to an specific user's drawings, through the calibration defined in `src/main.py` (Not supported in the HuggingFace Space)

-Not implemented yet, but considering:
-- gradio app to draw and lookup in real time?

 ### Running it